magnussolution/magnusbilling7/wiki/en/modules/trunkGroup/trunkGroup.rst

 Type
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunkGroup-id_trunk:

+Trunk
+"""""

-We not write the description to this field.
+We did not write the description to this field.